smithclay/otlp2parquet/docs/get-started/usage.md

 processors:
   batch:
-    # The number of bytes is a soft limit.
-Batches may exceed this limit.
+    # Sets a soft limit on batch size.
+Batches may exceed this.
     send_batch_max_size: 104857600 # 100 MiB
-    # The number of seconds to wait before sending a batch.
+    # Sends a batch every 10 seconds, even if it's not full.
     timeout: 10s

 exporters:
   otlphttp:
-    # Replace with the endpoint of your otlp2parquet deployment
+    # Replace with the endpoint of your otlp2parquet deployment.
-    # e.g., http://localhost:4318 for Docker, or your Lambda/Worker URL
     endpoint: http://localhost:4318/

 service: